Jazli14/library-database/README.md

 </p>

 ### Accounts Table
-A table of accounts will be displayed with fields such as Username, password and if they have admin privileges.
-Although within the password column the Admin cannot see the passwords of the accounts as they will be masked off with “••••••••••” for enhanced security as a good practice.
+A table of accounts will be displayed with fields such as **username, password and if they have admin privileges.** Although within the password column the Admin cannot see the passwords of the accounts as they will be masked off with “••••••••••” for enhanced security as a good practice.

 The Admin that views this table will also have access to a button to remove an account or create an account.
 If they press the latter they will be prompted with a window to input a username, password if the account will be an Admin.
 Both these features will update to the SQL database in real time.